Have you ever wanted to build your own Gravity Forms database system for collecting, storing and managing data?

 GravityView includes a built-in export feature that allows you to export your database entries to either CSV or TSV.

-Now let’s take a closer look at the GravityView DataTables layout and why it’s the perfect layout options for building Gravity Forms database applications.
+Now let’s take a closer look at the GravityView DataTables layout and why it’s the perfect layout option for building Gravity Forms database applications.

 The GravityView DataTables layout includes advanced filtering and sorting options, making it easy to work with dense, numerical data.
 DataTables makes it easy to manage statistical, scientific or business data!